Crypto-luxury in the Digital Age

 Luxury market players are always on the lookout for the next innovation that allows them to connect with affluent consumers.
 One luxury marketing platform embracing cryptocurrency and blockchain capabilities is Aditus, a mobile app that allows luxury businesses to reach out to what it calls “crypto-affluents”.

 A major challenge for luxury marketing is the contradictory reality of crypto-affluents wanting data privacy and control, and businesses needing more data to study potential customers and curate personalised offers.
-Aditus offers a solution by leveraging on Ethereum smart contracts that allow users to receive information and offers that match their personal preferences while meeting the data requirements of luxury businesses, all done in privacy.
+Aditus offers a solution by leveraging on Ethereum smart contracts that allow users to receive information and offers that match their personal preferences while meeting the data requirements of luxury businesses, all done in privacy, hence, Aditus serves a much needed gap in crypto-luxury.

 To encourage cryptocurrency use, Aditus’ crypto-clientele with VIP memberships are able to use cryptocurrency to enjoy privileges and rewards previously only available for premium credit card users.
 Aditus also offers reward tokens to users for engaging businesses even before they purchase anything.